jsvine/visidata-cheat-sheet/README.md

 To run the full build: `make clean html; make pdfs`

+## Licensing

+All code in this repository is available under the [MIT License](https://opensource.org/licenses/MIT).
+All other text is available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license.

 ## Questions?

 Feel free to file an issue or [contact Jeremy](https://www.jsvine.com/).